Walking the Hodder

 The return

-leg takes in the Craven Heifer at Chaigley and thereafter the
+leg passes the former Craven Heifer at Chaigley and thereafter the

 Stage